MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

    C:\>Ping <HostComputerIPAddress>
    ```

+Note that this may not work if your host computer is not configured to be discoverable on the network, since the firewall may block ping requests, and because of this, you will not get any responses when you ping the host.

-### Obtaining an IP Address for the Target Computer
+### How the Debugger Obtains an IP Address for the Target Computer

-The kernel debugging driver on the target computer attempts to use Dynamic Host Configuration Protocol (DHCP) to get a routable IP address for the network adapter that is being used for debugging.
-If the driver obtains a DHCP-assigned address, then the target computer can be debugged by host computers located anywhere on the network.
-If the driver fails to obtain a DHCP-assigned address, it uses Automatic Private IP Addressing (APIPA) to obtain a local link IP address.
+KDNET on the target computer attempts to use Dynamic Host Configuration Protocol (DHCP) to get a routable IP address for the network adapter that is being used for debugging.
+If KDNET obtains a DHCP-assigned address, then the target computer can be debugged by host computers located anywhere on the network.
+If KDNET fails to obtain a DHCP-assigned address, it uses Automatic Private IP Addressing (APIPA) to obtain a local link IP address.
 Local link IP addresses are not routable, so a host and target cannot use a local link IP address to communicate through a router.
 In that case, network debugging will work if you plug the host and target computers into the same network hub or switch.

 ### Specify busparams if target computer has multiple network adapters